How to Measure a Dog: Finding the Perfect Fit

 What measurements are needed for a dog collar?

 For a collar, measure your dog's neck circumference, where the collar will sit comfortably.
-Leave enough room so that two fingers can slip snugly between the collar and your dog's neck.
+Leave enough room so two fingers can slip snugly between the collar and your dog's neck.

 How should I measure for a dog coat or sweater?